danlopez/danlopez/content/about-me.md

 At the City of Philadelphia, I led the development of modern, user-centric applications that improved city services while introducing modern digital services and software design practices to the City.
 My leadership helped streamline operations and foster a culture of innovation across the City's technology products.

-- **Team Growth and Management**: Expanded and scales OIT’s software engineering team from 4 to 18 developers across three teams.
+- **Team Growth and Management**: Expanded and scaled OIT’s software engineering team from 4 to 18 developers across three teams.
-- **Diverse Hiring Practices**: Conceptualizing and implemented a DEI-focused apprenticeship program to upskill existing City employees via a partner coding bootcamp, resulting in multiple new engineering hires from non-traditional backgrounds.
+- **Diverse Hiring Practices**: Conceptualized and implemented a DEI-focused apprenticeship program to upskill existing City employees via a partner coding bootcamp, resulting in multiple new engineering hires from non-traditional backgrounds.
-- **Product Development**: Led the conceptualization, planning, and implementation of numerous projects at the City, ranging from shared services like login.phila.gov to major applications like the [Lead and Healthy Homes Portal](https://leadcertification.phila.gov/login).
+- **Product Development**: Led the planning, and implementation of numerous projects at the City, ranging from shared services like login.phila.gov to major applications like the [Lead and Healthy Homes Portal](https://leadcertification.phila.gov/login).
 - **COVID-19 Response**: Oversaw the development of critical COVID-19 related applications, including a vaccination interest form and GIS-based web applications to find test sites, free food, and vaccination sites.
 - **Agile Transformation**: Implemented agile processes across OIT engineering, UX, and product teams, leading to high-quality project deliveries and improved stakeholder engagement.
 - **Cloud Engineering**: Created and managed a new Cloud Engineering team, directing the secure expansion of AWS usage across the City and reducing AWS spend by 35% monthly.
 Personally developed terraform modules to quickly launch secure, scalable applications using AWS Fargate for City applications.